Ceramic Dictionary

 es: ROJO CADMIO

-Cadmium red is a strong, dark, reddish colored pigment used in painting ceramics.
+Cadmium red is a strong, dark, reddish colored pigment used for painting in pottery.
 It is a metallic element and consists of cadmium sulfide and cadmium and is used to produce low temperature colors such as yellow, orange and red.

 ca: CALCINAR